RiverTV

-RiverTV is a Canadian OTT internet television service owned by VMedia that launched on June 4, 2020.
+RiverTV is a Canadian OTT streaming television service owned by VMedia that launched on June 4, 2020.
 RiverTV is a virtual multichannel video programming distributor (vMVPD), primarily offering Canadian specialty channels and video on demand content.

 The service initially launched in a closed beta on May 4, 2020 before releasing publicly in June with a free 7-day trial offer for new subscribers.

-It is the first standalone live TV service to launch in the country.
+RiverTV is the first standalone Live TV service to launch in Canada; StackTV, a streaming package offered by Corus Entertainment that functions similarly, launched the previous year in 2019.

 Programming

-RiverTV currently features live and on demand channels from various domestic television broadcasters, as well as several U.S-based networks not available on other providers.
+In addition to live linear feeds and on demand services from various domestic television broadcasters, RiverTV also distributes several U.S-based networks not available on traditional TV providers.